PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockB/README.md

 Workload: 11h 38m
 (To be completed by Thursday 24th Nov/22, ahead of the Friday 25th Nov/22 DataLab.)

+Watch -  What is Social Network Analysis? https://youtu.be/xT3EpF2EsbQ

+Read – How To Get Started With Social Network Analysis https://towardsdatascience.com/how-to-get-started-with-social-network-analysis-6d527685d374

+Read The 13 Best Social Media Analytics Tools to Use in 2022 https://brand24.com/blog/best-social-media-analytics-tools/

+**Find a Social Network Analysis** website or software and: **1.
+Describe** the interactions between viewers of the Banijay TV content, **2.
+Identify** influencers, **3.
+Determine** the information diffusion pattern you found between viewers.

 ## Tuesday 22nd Nov/22, Home study